 Free Hot Springs in Tuscany

 Forty minutes south of Siena, at the border of the province of Siena and Grosseto, are the Petriolo Hot Springs.
 They have been popular since the time of ancient Romans.
 In fact, today you find the ruins of walls of an ancient Roman thermal bath.
-Petriolo, probably, is one of the first hot springs in Tuscany used by people to cure arthritis, colds and to polish skin.
+Petriolo, probably, is one of the first hot springs in Tuscany used by people to cure arthritis, and colds and to polish skin.

 Bagni San Filippo

-The free springs are called “Fosso Bianco”.
-In the middle of the wood, descending a small path, you find many small pools with water at 40°C / 104°F rich in calcium, sulphur, sulphur bicarbonate and magnesium.
-The distinctive feature of this hot springs in Tuscany is the big limestone formation that, for its particular shape and white colour, was named white whale.
+Fosso Bianco is the name of these free hot springs.
+In the middle of the wood, descending a small path, you find many small pools with water at 40°C / 104°F rich in calcium, sulfur, sulfur bicarbonate, and magnesium.
+The distinctive feature of Bagni San Filippo hot springs is the big limestone formation.
+It looks like a white giant whale thanks to its particular shape and its white intense color.

 The House of Medici frequented these baths during their Grand Duchy of Tuscany, from Lorenzo the Magnificent in 1485 to the Grand Duke Ferdinando II who came here in 1635 to nurse his persistent headache.

 Have you ever imagined a small village with a big rectangular pool in place of the main square?
 This is Bagno Vignoni, only 30 inhabitants, in the heart of Val d’Orcia, and one of the most particular hot springs in Tuscany.